msromero13/Machine_Lerning_with_Python/README.md

 # Machine_Lerning_with_Python
-Repository of exercises of "Introduction to Computer Science and Programming Using Python" MITx course
+Repository of exerxercises of "Machine Learning with Python" MITx course